Maya death gods: Classic Period: God A'

 The other codical death god is God A' ("A prime"), corresponding to Landa's Uac Mitun Ahau, and characterized by a black stripe over the eyes and a "darkness" infix in the forehead.
 Just like death god A, he figures among the Classic wayob.
 Instead of being a head hunter, however, God A' is a demonic apparition repeatedly shown in the illusionistic act of self-decapitation.
 He is presented with very pale flesh similar to a corpse.
 Over his eyes are black bands.
 Like all deities in the underworld, he wears the "aq'ab'al" which is the sign of underworld darkness and divination.
 The god is shown wearing a large headdress with a femur bone going through the center of it.
 In most images, he is shown holding either a stave, pipe, or orb.
-Like most deities in the Mayan religion, he wears jewelry around the neck, wrist, and ankles.
+Like most deities in the Maya religion, he wears jewelry around the neck, wrist, and ankles.
 He wears a gown or cloth that covers his pelvis area in the front and his backside.
 His iconography shows considerable overlap with that of an anthropomorphic way (labeled Mokochih) and of a demonic flying insect sometimes carrying a torch (possibly a blowfly, firefly, or wasp).
 In spite of the above, it has been suggested that the hieroglyphic name of God A' should be read as Akan, a name otherwise only known as that of a 16th-century deity of alcoholic beverages.